department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 [View the button component](https://design.va.gov/components/buttons).

-##### 5.1 Optional: Wizard pattern for branching eligibility choices
+##### F.Optional: Wizard pattern for branching eligibility choices

 In the case where there are multiple benefit options, the [Wizard pattern](https://design.va.gov/patterns/wizards) allows a user to branch into the appropriate benefit application from the eligibility page.

 The text on the primary green button should represent the job the wizard is performing, such as “Find your education benefits form.”

-#### 6. Optional: Additional benefit-eligibility-specific relevant content
+#### G. Optional: Additional benefit-eligibility-specific relevant content

 Any additional content necessary that is connected to the primary benefit eligibility use case for the page can be added here.

-#### 7. Optional: Benefit eligibility frequently asked questions
+#### H. Optional: Benefit eligibility frequently asked questions

 Use the accordion component to present questions that are common about eligibility for a benefit.

 [View the accordion component](https://design.va.gov/components/accordions).

-#### 8. Optional: Related benefits content
+#### I. Optional: Related benefits content

 Any additional benefits (e.g. vocational benefits eligibility that is related to education benefit eligibility) can be added to the bottom of the page using the RELATED PAGES component.

 ### Design components used for eligibility
 The following design system components are used to form the eligibility pattern:

-* [Alert boxes](https://design.va.gov/components/alertboxes) are used when you need to make a time-sensitive announcement about when eligibility for a benefit might become available, change, or be affected by the availability of a technical system or too.
 * [Featured content](https://design.va.gov/components/featured-content) can be used to promote the most common benefit scenario for that category of benefits.
 Note: please do not overuse this pattern as it decreases its effectiveness at being more easily seen on the page.
+* [Informational alert boxes](https://design.va.gov/components/alertboxes) are used when you need to make a time-sensitive announcement about when eligibility for a benefit might become available, change, or be affected by the availability of a technical system or too.
 * [Primary buttons](https://design.va.gov/components/buttons#primary-buttons) are used to provide the user with a single call to action to begin the application process.
 Note: please only use one button per eligibility page.
 In some cases the button may initiate a wizard, which can walk someone through prerequisite questions to guide them to the correct form, or in some cases, prevent them from applying using the wrong form.
 * [Accordions](https://design.va.gov/components/accordions) are used to provide frequently asked questions about benefits eligibility that may not necessarily be the primary reason a user has come to the page.
 * [Sidenav](https://design.va.gov/components/sidenav) can be used to identify secondary or sub audiences relevant to benefit eligibility, such as Active-duty service members,  POWS, or other variations in constituencies that may also be eligible for a benefit in question.
-Note: this should only be used when the benefit

 ## How to apply
 **_draft_**